kaosi-anikwe/autophon/backend/README.md

-# AutoPhon Backend API
+# Autophon Backend API

-A modern RESTful API backend for the AutoPhon forced aligner web application, built with Flask-RESTful and SQLAlchemy.
+A modern RESTful API backend for the Autophon forced aligner web application, built with Flask-RESTful and SQLAlchemy.

 ## Table of Contents